deadlyvipers/dojo_rules/README.md

-All members should read the rules
+All members should read the rules.